jimenezjose/raptor_vehicle_controller/README.md

      * If you are getting issues on a backup kernel it should be fine if the kvaser software correctly gets installed on actual kernel.

 ### Notes:
+* `/lib/modules` Will list out the linux kernels present on your machine.
 * (DKMS) Dynamic Kernel Module Support is a program/framework that enables generating Linux kernel modules whose sources generally reside outside the kernel source tree.
 * Personal Package Archives (PPAs) are software repositories designed for Ubuntu users and are easier to install than other third-party repositories.